 How much does it cost?

-If you are a Corporate Care member your consultation will be free.
+If you are a Corporate Care member your consultation will be free or discounted.

 Some of the things we can treat

 For information on Coronavirus/COVID-19

 We can treat most common illnesses that may not require a physical examination.
 Some of the things we can treat include:

 We can also provide: